 Tressa is excited to be part of the SBS community and has been impressed by the individualism and philosophy of SBS services.
 Tressa provides valuable clinical support to SBS providers and consumers.

 Allyson initially joined SBS in 2007 on a part-time basis bringing her more than twenty years of experience and expertise in the human service field.
-In 2010 she opted to become a full-time
+In 2010 she became a full-time SBS case manager.

 Allyson has worked in a variety of direct care and administrative roles, predominantly in residential based programs.
 Allyson broadened her expertise with Autism and Asperger’s Syndrome, by working as a Residential Director at the League School of Greater Boston, and acting as part of an intensive residential support team for an individual with Autism.

 She earned her Bachelor of Science in Psychology from Bridgewater State College and received a Master Degree in Theological Studies in Pastoral Counseling from Boston University.
 Whether supporting clients with daily living tasks or providing therapeutic programming, Allyson has enjoyed the close client relationships that the SBS environment fosters.
 More recently Allyson has taken on the role of Community & Provider Liaison, again using her experience and familiarity with all programs to help new clients and families transition into SBS.